 As each summer passes, the ability to give kids the chance to take a break from their electronic device, from social media and all of the negative repercussions, is even more important – to their mental health, wellbeing and happiness.

 Campers have no use for cell phones and we don’t allow electronic devices to be a distraction either.
 This means social connections are genuine, free time is spent playing cards or reading books, eye contact replaces screen contact and friends are never virtual.
-Campers are allowed to be carefree kids for a couple of weeks, and what more can we ask for?
+It is our intended outcome that campers are allowed to be carefree kids for a couple of weeks, and what more can we ask for?

 Spending 2 weeks or more in our stunning natural setting at Camp Twin Creeks allows your child to appreciate the abundance of trees and open space, the crisp mountain air, the delicious spring water, the truly dark night skies and so much more.
 As part of our program campers spend time in a tent for an overnight trip, build nature forts, participate in creek walks and enjoy nature in so many different ways.